 Like Parkinson’s Disease, Multiple Sclerosis (MS) is progressive.
 Due to damage to a person’s nerves, it can affect movement and mobility.

 Maintaining good overall health is really important for people with MS, so it’s a great idea to find a care professional who can facilitate a healthy lifestyle.
 This could involve helping them to stay as active as possible and ensuring they’re maintaining a nutritious diet, on top of any other personal care requirements they may have.

 Spinal injuries care

 Depending on how recent the injury, caring for someone who’s sustained a spinal injury will often involve regaining or maintaining their independence – making personal care an important factor when looking for a care professional.

 Discuss with your Elder Care Advisor the requirements of the person needing care – whether it involves lifting and toileting needs, or maybe a helping hand during shopping trips and some light household cleaning.
 They can help tailor a care plan to suit individual needs.

 Bariatric care caters to the needs of people who are severely overweight, which means care plans can be determined by a variety of factors, such as mobility or other health issues associated with obesity.

 In addition to personal care, consider whether the person needing care will require assistance moving.
 Some people seeking bariatric care choose to have more than one carer at a time for this reason.
 Having two people can improve the comfort of the person being moved as well as that of the carers.

-Palliative care should start as soon as it’s required, and can last as little as a number of days, or up to 12 months or more.
-Discuss your needs with an Elder Care Specialist to begin receiving care as soon as possible.
+Palliative care should start as soon as it’s required, and can last as little as a number of days, or for a number of years.
+Discuss your needs with an Elder Care Advisor to begin receiving care as soon as possible.